 Required Textbook: Psychology of Women and Gender, by Liss, Richmond, and Erchull (1st Edition, 2019).
+We are keeping the 1st Edition to keep costs as low as possible for you!

 Course Overview: Psychological knowledge is largely derived from androcentric narratives about human behavior and its causes.
 Within mainstream Euro-American psychology, women have not until recently been viewed as worthy of study within their own right.
 Instead, knowledge about womanhood has been inferred from established knowledge about (white, cisgender, heterosexual, middle-class) men.
 Definitions of 'men' and 'women' have also typically reproduced essentialist assumptions about sex and gender, privileging cisgender identities.
 The 'psychology of women' developed out of a feminist politics of inclusion, which sought to transform these stable, androcentric narratives.
 In this class, we will explore how the psychology of women conceptualizes and studies womanhood, and develop critical intersectional readings of key topics including gender, socialization, embodiment, development, sexuality, health, relationships, and work.